alliomeria/ethical_ml_usage_tags/README.md

-# Ethical ML Usage Tags
+# Ethical ML/AI Usage Tags Project

 Libraries, archives, museums, and other cultural heritage organizations are dedicated to collecting, preserving, and providing access to a wonderful milieu of research, historical, and cultural resources around the world.